mc-imperial/gpuverify/Documentation/developer_guide.rst

       rootDir = "${BUILD_ROOT}" #< CHANGE THIS PATH

       #The path to the Bugle Source directory.
 The include-blang/ folder should be in there
-      bugleSrcDir = rootDir + "/bugle"
+      bugleSrcDir = rootDir + "/bugle/src"

       #The Path to the directory where the "bugle" executable can be found.
       bugleBinDir = rootDir + "/bugle/build"

       #The path to the directory where libclc can be found.
-The nvptex--bugle/ and generic/ folders should be in there
+The nvptx--bugle/ and generic/ folders should be in there
       libclcDir = rootDir + "/libclc"

+      #The path to the llvm Source directory.
+      llvmSrcDir = rootDir + "/llvm_and_clang/src"

       #The path to the directory containing the llvm binaries. llvm-nm, clang and opt should be in there
       llvmBinDir = rootDir + "/llvm_and_clang/build/bin"